You’ve had a long and busy day. A drink or two will help you sleep, won’t it?

 Alcohol might help you nod off, but even just a couple of drinks can affect the quality of your sleep.
-And if you're regularly drinking more than the UK Chief Medical Officer's low risk unit guidelines, you may find you wake up the next day feeling like you haven't had any rest at all.
+And if you're regularly drinking more than the UK Chief Medical Officers' (CMO) low risk drinking guidelines by consuming more than 14 units a week you may find you wake up the next day feeling like you haven't had any rest at all.